Lawmakers, hotel operators target human trafficking

 Lawmakers and hotel industry stakeholders emphasized the need to train law enforcement and service industry professionals across the board — from hotel staff to Uber drivers — to spot red flags of a possible human trafficking situation.

-Carr’s office combats human trafficking through training law enforcement officials to spot human trafficking.
-The office now has a full human trafficking unit that has been fully operational since Labor Day that includes prosecutors and victim advocates.
+Carr’s office combats human trafficking through training law enforcement-officials to identify it.
+The office now has a full human trafficking unit that includes prosecutors and victim advocates.
+It has been operational since Labor Day.

 “We don’t want to be the number one state for human trafficking but we want to be the number one state in terms of fixing it,” Perdue said.